Redcliffe Peninsula: Notable people from Redcliffe

 Barry, Maurice and Robin Gibb moved to Redcliffe in the late 1950s and formed the Bee Gees.

 Actors William McInnes and Nikki Osborne come from Redcliffe.
 The film Swimming Upstream starring Geoffrey Rush used the Redcliffe War Memorial Pool as one of its locations.

 Redcliffe has a high number of Olympic Games athletes from its relatively small population, including swimmers Leisel Jones, Geoff Huegill, Jessicah Schipper and Tarnee White who trained in Scarborough under coach Ken Wood.
 Chelsea Forkin played in the 2020 Olympic Games for the national softball team.

 Current Kookaburras Head Coach (Australian Men's Hockey Team) – Graham Reid played all his junior hockey with Redcliffe during the 1970s attended both Scarborough and Clontarf state schools and began his coaching career coaching Redcliffe to a premiership in 1989.

-Rugby league players Arthur Beetson, Petero Civoniceva, Michael Crocker, Adam Mogg, Travis Norton, Tom Opacic, and Brent Tate were either born in Redcliffe or started their sporting careers from playing here.
+Rugby league players Arthur Beetson, Petero Civoniceva, Michael Crocker, Adam Mogg, Travis Norton, Tom Opacic, Brent Tate and Daly Cherry-Evans were either born in Redcliffe or started their sporting careers from playing here.

 Author Kim Wilkins grew up in Redcliffe.